Policy Board

 Web site

-Program Description: Youth Engaged in Leadership and Learning (YELL) after-school enrichment programming for fourth, fifth and sixth graders attending elementary school.
+Program Description: Youth Engaged in Leadership and Learning (YELL) after-school enrichment programming available for youth school grades 4th-6th attending elementary school.
 In addition to summer enrichment programming.

 Funding: $70,000

-Neighborhood Centers of Johnson County - G World Program
+Neighborhood Centers of Johnson County - Elements Program

 Web site